 How Much Do Surrogates Make in Ohio?

-Becoming a surrogate is an empowering decision, one that brings profound meaning, support and the unique joy of providing the miracle of parenthood to those who dream of it.
+Becoming a surrogate is an empowering decision that offers profound meaning and the unique joy of helping others achieve their dream of parenthood.

-We at American Surrogacy understand the value of this contribution and believe in fairly compensating our surrogates for their dedication.
-Let's dive into the details of surrogate pay in Ohio and how American Surrogacy ensures you’re fairly compensated.
+At American Surrogacy, we understand the value of this incredible contribution and believe in fairly compensating our surrogates for their dedication.

 How Much Do Surrogates Make in Ohio?

-On average, surrogate pay typically ranges from $50,000 to $110,000.
-When considering how much surrogates can make in Ohio, several critical factors come into play in determining your average surrogate pay:
+On average, surrogate pay typically ranges from $55,000 - $110,000+.
+Several critical factors come into play when determining your average surrogate pay:

 • Experience: Having prior surrogate experience can lead to higher surrogate compensation in Ohio.

-Learn more: How to figure out your surrogate pay rate
+Learn how to figure out your surrogate pay rate.

 How Do Surrogates Get Paid in Ohio?

-The structure of surrogate compensation varies depending on the agency you choose to work with.
-For our Ohio-based surrogates, surrogate pay is typically divided into two primary categories: base pay for surrogate pregnancy and additional expenses.
+Surrogate compensation structures vary depending on the agency you choose to work with.
+For our Ohio-based surrogates, surrogate pay is typically divided into two primary categories: base pay and additional expenses.

-Here's a surrogate compensation breakdown in Ohio to help you get a better glimpse at the process:
+Here's a breakdown to help you get a better sense of the process:

 Base Pay for Surrogate Pregnancy in Ohio

-Beyond the base pay for surrogate pregnancy, our surrogates in Ohio receive a monthly allowance as soon as the contract is signed and the medical process begins — even before the pregnancy is confirmed.
-This surrogate pay will continue until 6-8 weeks after delivery.
+Beyond the base pay for surrogate pregnancy, our surrogates in Ohio receive a monthly allowance as soon as the contract is signed and the medical process begins.
+This surrogate pay will continue for six to eight weeks after delivery.

 Additional Surrogate Compensation in Ohio